 Heroin is intensely addictive, leading users to quickly form a tolerance and dependence.
 When patterns of drug use include compulsive use despite known harms and growing damage to an individual’s life, addiction has taken hold.
 Treating heroin addiction is no small task, yet with the proper modalities and compassionate support a person can transition to a sober and healthy life.
-At The Treehouse, we offer detox, medication-assisted therapies and a variety of behavioral therapies to address your unique treatment needs.
+At Vertava Health of Texas, we offer detox, medication-assisted therapies and a variety of behavioral therapies to address your unique treatment needs.

 The key to a solid recovery is a holistic plan which is tailored for your life.
 This multifaceted approach includes detox, a solid treatment plan, a relapse prevention plan, aftercare outreach and support and well-established financial, social and personal goals.
 Together these things protect your sobriety and build a stronger, drug-free future.
-Join The Treehouse, so we can help you integrate these elements into a new and sober life.
+Join Vertava Health of Texas, so we can help you integrate these elements into a new and sober life.

 The Changing Face Of Heroin